Divided jury means no death penalty for NYC bike path killer

 A day after the attack, then-President Donald Trump tweeted that Saipov “SHOULD GET DEATH PENALTY!”

-Saipov turned down the chance to testify at trial.
-But during his 2019 pretrial hearing, he lectured Judge Vernon S. Broderick about the American legal system, insisting that he could not be judged for eight deaths when “ thousands and thousands of Muslims are dying all over the world.”
+Saipov turned down the chance to testify.
+But during his 2019 pretrial hearing, he lectured the judge about the American legal system, insisting he could not be judged for eight deaths when “ thousands and thousands of Muslims are dying all over the world.”

-During closing arguments in the penalty phase on Tuesday, lawyers made a final appeal to jurors.

-Assistant U.S. Attorney Amanda Houle called for the death penalty for Saipov’s “unremorseful slaughter of innocent civilians.”

-Defense attorney David Patton urged a life sentence, saying his client then will “die in prison in obscurity, not as a martyr, not as a hero to anyone.”
+Defense lawyer David Patton had urged a life sentence, saying Saipov would then “die in prison in obscurity, not as a martyr, not as a hero to anyone.”

 Saipov came to the U.S. legally from Uzbekistan in 2010 and lived in Ohio and Florida before moving to Paterson, New Jersey.

-His death penalty trial was the first of its kind in New York in a decade.
+His federal death penalty trial was the first of its kind in New York in a decade.

 The last time a person was executed for a federal crime in New York was in 1954.